Tartan Ten Ratty

 Racing involves preparation, skill and decision making.
 Improving in these areas improves results.

-While the cruising sailor can spend time rigging things, adjusting things and sorting things out, during a race, time lost sorting things out lets the other boats gain.
+While the cruising sailor can spend time rigging things, adjusting things and sorting things out, while racing time lost sorting things out lets the other boats gain.

 Click on these to view Ratty's animated checklists.